meguta/cashflow/README.md

 ## About

-This is a simple budget tracking about, focused around the idea of 'cashflow'
+This is a simple budget tracking web application, focused around the idea of 'cashflow'.

 ## How To Run